jramonlab/movielens/README.md

 # movielens
 movielens assignment.

-This repository includes the submtted files for the movielens assignment:
+This repository includes the submitted files for the movielens assignment:
 - Script.r
 - Report.Rmd
 - Report.pdf